JabutiPatriota/benCoding.AlarmManager/README.md

 * <b>badegeIconType</b> - (Optional) (const) see above
 * <b>when</b> - (Optional) (long) Difference to now in sec.
 Default is 0
 * <b>showWhen</b>  - (Optional) (boolean)
+* <b>timeoutAfter</b> - (Optional) (long) Specifies a duration in seconds after which this notification should be canceled, if it is not already canceled.
 * <b>largeIcon</b> - (OPtional) Can be string, file, or id.
 For example:

 ### Variants of largeIcon: